eakwarren/LAS/README.md

 Licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## About
 LAS is a lightweight articulation switcher solution with bi-directional feedback for Logic Pro using free open-source software that runs in a browser on any device.
-That’s a mouthful!
-Let’s unpack it a bit…
+What a mouthful!
+Let’s unpack that a bit…

 _< marketing >_ LAS allows you to supercharge _your_ custom or 3rd party Logic art sets in a powerful, seamless and
     transparent way.
 Demo arts effortlessly with a single button press.
 Select an art and hit record, change